mmosholder/phonebook/README.md

 Now you are seeing the zero state of the app.
 Feel free to add a contact or seed as many as you want.

-Seeding can be done from a terminal window by running `vendor/bin/bash sail php artisan seed:contacts {your_amount}`
+Seeding can be done from a terminal window by running `vendor/bin/bash sail php artisan seed:contacts {your_amount}`.
+Please don't go wild, I didn't put in any pagination.

+## Enjoy!